 Project zone: Central

-80% of all road deaths and serious injuries occur on 50km/h local urban roads.
-Nearly half of those deaths and injuries involve vulnerable road users – children, the elderly, people walking and people on bikes or motorcycles.
-AT is committed to making the roads safer for all road users and these changes will help improve safety for people walking and cycling including school children.
+80% of all road deaths and serious injuries occur on 50 km/h local urban roads.
+Nearly half of those deaths and injuries involve vulnerable road users, such as children, the elderly, people walking and people on bikes or motorcycles.

 The improvements include:

-- Five new speed humps and side islands along Lloyd Avenue, between New North Road and Albert Avenue.
+- 5 new speed humps and side islands along Lloyd Avenue, between New North Road and Albert Avenue

-- Two new speed humps and side islands along Kitenui Avenue, between Mount Albert Road and Alexis Avenue.
+- 2 new speed humps and side islands along Kitenui Avenue, between Mount Albert Road and Alexis Avenue

-- Five new speed humps and side islands along Alexis Avenue, between New North Road and Alberton Avenue.
+- 5 new speed humps and side islands along Alexis Avenue, between New North Road and Alberton Avenue

 - Upgrading the existing pedestrian crossing outside Mount Albert Grammar School to a new speed table with raised pedestrian crossing.
 This work will include building the kerb out as well, to make a wider footpath.